Lab Members

 E-mail | Linkedin | Google Scholar

-Dr. Singh earned his PhD in Biomedical Engineering in 2018 and completed the Gulf Coast Consortia/National Library of Medicine Postdoctoral Training Fellowship in Biomedical Informatics and Data Science in 2020.
-Dr. Singh’s research is focused on high-resolution multimodal imaging combining functional and structural imaging, noninvasive optical imaging, and tissue biomechanics.
+Dr. Singh completed his B.Sc. in Biomedical Engineering in 2014 and earned his Ph.D. in Biomedical Engineering in 2018 at the University of Houston.
+He completed the Gulf Coast Consortia/National Library of Medicine Postdoctoral Training Fellowship in Biomedical Informatics and Data Science in 2020.
+Dr. Singh’s research is focused on high-resolution multimodal imaging combining functional and structural imaging, noninvasive optical imaging, tissue biomechanics, and image-based artificial intelligence.

 Postdoctoral Researchers & Staff